Vík & Reynisfjara Beach

 It is possible to connect with local tours on the Mýrdalsjökull glacier, such as the Mýrdalsjökull Ice cave.

-There is a very busy grill which shares it car park with a busy gift store and this is all across the road from one of Iceland’s largest campsites and a long golf course.
+There is a very busy grill that shares its car park with a busy gift store, and this is all across the road from one of Iceland’s largest campsites and a long golf course.

 Reynisdrangar sea stacks

 Most of the town is obsessed with the Reynidrangar sea stacks.
 You can spot the shape in many places.
 Legend has it that this was a tröll who was frozen in the morning light as he tried to tow his sailing ship ashore.
-Most photographers also obsess about the sea-stacks which can be seen from 2 beaches.
-The iconic shape is best viewed from the Vík beach.
+Most photographers also obsess about the sea stacks, which can be seen from two beaches.
+The iconic shape is best viewed from Vík beach.

-From the other black beach at Reynisfjara, the stacks appear with a different configuration and can be seen along with one of the finest examples of basalt hexagons.
-The sea can be very dangerous and has claimed the lives of several unsuspecting tourists.
+From the other black beach at Reynisfjara, the stacks appear in a different configuration and can be seen along with one of the finest examples of basalt hexagons.
+The sea can be very dangerous, and it has claimed the lives of several unsuspecting tourists.

-During the Winter always check weather and road conditions on safetravel.is because the elevated road approaching Vík can be very dangerous and often closes in severe Winter storms.
-If you get it wrong you could end up stranded in Vik for several unintentional hours.
+During the winter, always check the weather and road conditions for safetravel.is because the elevated road approaching Vík can be very dangerous and often closes in severe winter storms.
+If you get it wrong, you could end up stranded in Vik for several unintentional hours.

-With the sea stacks in mind explore the town to find different angles and different foregrounds.
-The best moments on the Vík side beach are Winter sunsets, but with light in the town better on Winter mornings.
+With the sea stacks in mind, explore the town to find different angles and different foregrounds.
+The best moments on the Vík side beach are winter sunsets, but the light in the town is better on winter mornings.

 Danger of death!

 You should observe the safety warnings, especially on the Reynisfjara side.
 The information points called the dangerous waves “Sneaker waves”, but they should be called Doc Martin waves.

-A selection of South Coast sightseeing tours from Viator. are featured below.
-These south coast day tours depart from Reykjavik and include Seljalandsfoss and Skogafoss waterfalls and Vik black sand beach and more.
+A selection of South Coast sightseeing tours from Viator are featured below.
+These south coast day tours depart from Reykjavik and include Seljalandsfoss and Skogafoss waterfalls, Vik black sand beach, and more.
 In many ways, the south coast tour of Iceland is difficult to beat in a day.

 Private South Coast